1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 This doesn’t work for employees.
 They can’t deduct the 7.65% of pay that’s siphoned off for Social Security and Medicare.
 But if you’re self-employed and have to pay the full 15.3% tax yourself (instead of splitting it 50/50 with an employer), you get to write off half of what you pay.
 That deduction comes on the face of Form 1040, so you don’t have to itemize to take advantage of it.

 Once you start working for yourself, the door opens wide to tax-sheltered retirement plans.
 Unlike employees, whose options are pretty much limited to whatever their employer offers and an IRA, self-employeds can contribute pretax money to a simplified employee pension (SEP) or a solo 401(k), both of which have higher annual limits than regular individual retirement accounts.
-(Oh, and you can still have a regular IRA, too.)
+(Oh, and you can still have an IRA, too.)

 When you buy equipment for your business, you have two choices of how to share the cost with Uncle Sam.